adammukdad/adammukdad/README.md

 # 👋 Hi, I'm Adam Mukdad

 🔐 I'm a cybersecurity engineer focused on building Python tools for cloud visibility, auditing, and access control.
+Below are a few of my project highlights; see pinned repository for a directory to all my projects.

 ## 🧰 Featured Projects